-Use a PBX-server when user agents will communicate within and outside the IP network.
+Use a PBX-server when the communication should be between an infinite number of user agents within and outside the IP network.
 Additional features could be added to the setup depending on the PBX-provider.
 To better understand how P2P works, see .